Sunday, October 26, 2008

 Merry Christmas!

-Here's the tree that my guys say is WAY too filled with ornaments.
-They have no idea just how encrusted I'd like it to be...they forget I'm an embellisher.
+Here's the tree that is WAY too filled with ornaments.
+They have no idea just how encrusted I'd like it to be...Alex forgets I'm an embellisher.
 The tree's just the start.

 I added some vintage ornaments from the Christie Antique Market adventure I had with Christine in the fall.
 I didn't take a close look at them until I was replacing the wire hangers on them with gold ribbon this month, and found that most are Polish, one is from Czechoslovakia, and one East Germany.
 Even saying EAST Germany gives me the chills.